BenoitMorel/AleRax/README.md

 ## Updating to the last stable version

-In case we've made some changes since the last time you updated your repository, you can get and install the most recent version of generax with:
+In case we've made some changes since the last time you updated your repository, you can get and install the most recent version of AleRax with:

 ```
 ./gitpull.sh # does a bit more than git pull